pooneyy/simple-actions-runner-in-docker/.github/README.md

 > 1. You can use the command to check before deployment.
 >
 >     ```bash
->     docker run --rm ghcr.io/actions/actions-runner:latest \
+>     docker run --rm ghcr.io/pooneyy/actions-runner:latest \
 >     	./config.sh --check --url <your_repo_url> --pat <you_pat>
 >     ```
->
->     `ghcr.io/actions/actions-runner:latest` is the base image for this project, so you don't have to worry about it taking up valuable drive space.
->
->
 >
 >
 > 2. If you are using `docker/setup-buildx-action` to build an image and plan to use your `buildkitd.toml` configuration file, map the configuration file into the container, for example: `-v /path/to/buildkitd.toml:/root/.docker/buildx/buildkitd.default.toml` [Why do this?](https://docs.docker.com/reference/cli/docker/buildx/create/#buildkitd-config)